Banina94/wasteOfTime/README.md

 $E = c^2 \cdot e^{\lambda M_{input}} (1 + e^\lambda)^{- \left(2\left(i\hbar\frac{\partial\Psi(x,t)}{\partial t} - V(x,t)\Psi(x,t)\right) - \hbar^2\frac{\partial^2\Psi(x,t)}{\partial x^2}\right)}$

 This equation is mathematically valid as an algebraic rearrangement of our constructed blended mass formula.
-However, it does not hold for fundamental physics; it is not a physically derived law, nor can it be used to predict real-world phenomena.
+However, it is not a physically derived law, nor can it be used to predict real-world phenomena.

 **Conclusions about Unknown Variables (in a Physical Context):**